Elisabeth Hasselbeck, Lisa Ling & More ‘The View’ Hosts Mourn Barbara Walters

 Her passing was confirmed by her former employer, ABC News, online and on-air as well as in a statement from her rep. “Barbara passed away peacefully in her home surrounded by loved ones.
 She lived her life with no regrets.
 She was a trailblazer not only for female journalists, but for all women,” they said in statement to HollywoodLife.

-Following her death, many of those who shared the stage with Barbara on The View — including those who hosted well after her retirement — took to social media to pay tribute.
+Following her death, many of those who shared the stage with Barbara on The View — including those who hosted well after her retirement — took to social media to pay tribute and spoke about her lovingly on the tribute show.

 Rosie O’Donnell